Design IoT systems to remain portable, scalable, and user-controlled.

 - sensor readings

 is stored directly in the user’s own Firebase project.
-This approach improves transparency and future portability.
+This approach improves transparency, database reliability, and future portability.

 2. Hardware Independence

-SwitchLink supports a flexible architecture that can work with multiple hardware platforms such as:
+SwitchLink supports a flexible architecture that can work with multiple hardware platforms.
+If you follow our ESP32 Firebase tutorial, you will see how easy it is to configure:

 - ESP8266